rahulambhore3/rahulambhore3.github.io/_posts/2017-09-24-twas-the-night-before-microsoft-ignite.md

 excerpt: |-
   Five goals for the MSIgnite conference.

   1.)
-Identity one work problem to solve
+Identify one work problem to solve
   2.)
 Get to know my team better
   3.)
 Work on my MCSD certification
   4.)
 Learn about AI and AR